Many of us can trace at least one of our impulse buys to a stressful moment or event. A deployment can be that trigger.

 When I was in Afghanistan, a rocket attack took out our internet for three days.
 I wasn't worried about my bills being paid because my wife handles the day-to-day finances.
 Considering how much time I spent away from our home, it just made sense for us to work the finances that way.

-Before you leave home, make a plan for how your bills will be paid while you're deployed.
-You can set up automatic bill pay or ask someone you trust to pay your bills.
+Before you leave home, make a plan for how your bills will be paid.
+Ask someone you trust to pay your bills or set up automatic bill pay through services like USAA’s Pay Bills.

 Cancel services you won't need while you're deployed.